AnyTrack

 Meta’s automated rules system monitors your campaigns continuously and takes specific actions when conditions you define are met.
 Think of them as if-then statements for your ad spend:

-- Protect your budget: Automatically pause ads when cost per acquisition exceeds your threshold after minimum spend
+• Protect your budget: Automatically pause ads when cost per acquisition exceeds your threshold after minimum spend.

-- Scale winners: Increase budgets by 20% when ROAS surpasses your target for 3+ days
+• Scale winners: Increase budgets by 20% when ROAS surpasses your target for 3+ days.

-- Time-based optimization: Adjust bids based on dayparting data (higher during peak conversion hours)
+• Time-based optimization: Adjust bids based on dayparting data (higher during peak conversion hours).

-- Creative fatigue prevention: Pause ads when frequency climbs too high or CTR drops below benchmarks
+• Creative fatigue prevention: Pause ads when frequency climbs too high or CTR drops below benchmarks.

 Meta has been pushing harder toward automation with Advantage+ campaigns, which strongly encourage rigid settings and “keeping Advantage+ on.”
 This shift means less manual control, making the rules you do set even more critical.

-Recent platform changes include:
+Recent platform changes worth knowing:

-- Incremental Attribution (April 2025): New metric showing true ad lift, reporting 20%+ improvement in measuring real conversion impact
+• Incremental Attribution (April 2025): New metric showing true ad lift, reporting 20%+ improvement in measuring real conversion impact.

-- First Conversion vs. All Conversions: Critical for lead gen and SaaS to avoid counting duplicate conversions from the same user
+• First Conversion vs. All Conversions: Critical for lead gen and SaaS to avoid counting duplicate conversions from the same user.

 1. Budget protection: pause underperformers before they drain cash